 Your System Has Run Out of Application Memory, How to Fix?

 If your Mac is running painfully slow or you often get the dreaded error message, it is possible that your system has run out of all your application memory on Mac.
-Here are 8 methods on how to check and free up memory on Mac.
+Here are 11 methods on how to check and free up memory on Mac.
+And it has been classified according to the degree of difficulty, and the effect of different difficulty schemes is also different.
 Go through the following article to find the one that works for you.

 Besides quitting the programs, restarting your Mac is probably the easiest way to free up space on your Mac.
 If you don't regularly reboot your Mac, the computer will store many data such as cookies and caches, which take up more and more application memory on Mac.
 When you restart the computer, it will empty the RAM and caches so that your Mac can run more smoothly.

-This is also a temporary but workable solution to mitigate the memory leak problem.
+This is a temporary but workable solution to mitigate the memory leak problem.

 It’s more likely that the “your system has run out of application memory” alert is not an instant problem but long-term trouble.
 If that’s the case, you have to consider cleaning up the Mac disk space, since enough free disk space is necessary for application running.